 The diagram will include all of keys from the initial authorization factor(s) to the BEV and any keys or values that contribute into the chain.
 It must list the cryptographic strength of each key and indicate how each key along the chain is protected with either Key Derivation or Key Wrapping (from the allowed options).
 The diagram should indicate the input used to derive or unwrap each key in the chain.

-A functional (block) diagram showing the main components (such as memories and processors) and the data path between, for hardware, the device’s host interface and the device’s persistent media storing the data, or for software, the initial steps needed to the activities the TOE performs to ensure it encrypts the storage device entirely when a user or administrator first provisions the product.
+A functional (block) diagram showing the main components (such as memories and processors) and the data path between, for hardware, the device’s host interface and the device’s persistent media storing the data, or for software, the initial steps needed to the activities the TOE performs to ensure it encrypts the Field-Replaceable Nonvolatile Storage device entirely when a user or administrator first provisions the product.
 The hardware encryption diagram shall show the location of the data encryption engine within the data path.

 The evaluator shall validate that the hardware encryption diagram contains enough detail showing the main components within the data path and that it clearly identifies the data encryption engine.